 Do view-through visits and conversions share the same lookback window?

 What if I accidentally input a URL with a typo, or a URL that is no longer live?

 - Our system has front end validation built in that will check to make sure URLs are valid or not.
 You will receive an error message in the Terminus UI if you input a URL that is not valid.

 Can I track conversions that occur on a 3rd party or partner site?

 - Currently we are only able to track activity on domains that you own (re: that you are able to place our Visitor ID script on), and have been whitelisted in the Terminus system.

 Can I track conversions that occur on pages hosted by a 3rd party landing page site?

 - Yes; if you can install the VID script on the site (or hosting site), and it’s a white labeled domain, we can track activity on those pages.

-- Terminus provides the date the visit/conversion happened so you can easily cross-reference activity that occurred on that same day within the Terminus Account Hub, or your marketing automation platform/CRM.
-For example, in Account Hub you could navigate to the account-specific page, and match interactions on that account on the date the conversion/visit happened to draw deeper conclusions about who the converting/visiting individual might have been.
+- Terminus provides the date the visit/conversion happened so you can easily cross-reference activity that occurred on that same day within Terminus Data Studio, or your marketing automation platform/CRM.
+For example, in Data Studio you could navigate to the account-specific page, and match interactions on that account on the date the conversion/visit happened to draw deeper conclusions about who the converting/visiting individual might have been.